eficode-academy/terraform-fundamentals/01-terraform basic commands.md

 - Basic knowledge of command line interfaces and text editors.

 ### Flask Application
-The application consists of three components: frontend, backend, and a database.
+The application consists of three components: `frontend`, `backend`, and a `database`.

 The frontend and backend are small python Flask webservers that listen for HTTP requests.

 For persistent storage, a postgresql database is used.

 The basic functionality of the application can be achieved by deploying the frontend alone.

-The frontend listens for HTTP requests on port 5000 (the default for Flask).
+The frontend listens for HTTP requests on port `5000` (the default for Flask).

 ### Terraform Configuration
-The Terraform configuration in the `terraform basic commands` directory is set to define and provision the necessary cloud infrastructure to run the Flask application, which typically includes server setup, networking, and security settings.
+The Terraform configuration in the [terraform basic commands](terraform%20basic%20commands) directory is set to define and provision the necessary cloud infrastructure to run the Flask application.

+It typically includes server setup, networking, and security settings.

 In this case, we will only be deploying the frontend of the Flask app.

 ## Step-by-Step Instructions

 ### 1. Initialize Your Terraform Workspace

-Navigate to the `terraform` directory within your project
+Navigate to the `terraform basic commands` directory within your project

 Initialize the Terraform workspace to prepare your environment: